Q&A: (Sweeteners Part 1) What’s the Bitter Truth About Natural and Added Sugars?

 Limit foods high in added sugars and prioritise foods with natural sugars and additional nutrients.

-- Limit: Sodas, candy and pastries, sugar coated cereals
+- Limit: Sodas/soft drinks/carbonated beverages/colas, candy and pastries, sugar coated cereals

 - Prioritise: Fruits and dairy, which contain natural sugars along with vitamins, minerals, and fibre.